 This is, apparently, one of the largest and oldest antique fairs in Japan.
 It also attracts several hundred antiques dealers from all over the nation, so this bazaar is really less about sifting through the junk for deals, and more about quality antique pieces.
 Serious shoppers and lovers of all things old should go.
 You’re likely to score the best deals on the final day of this three-day event.

-The Heiwajima Antique Fair is held 5 times a year in March, May, June, September, and December.
+In 2025, the Heiwajima Antique Fair will be held 4 times a year in March, May, September, and December.
 In the event you miss this month’s fair, you can plan ahead for another one in the coming months.

-Panda at Ueno Zoo. © Kanegen
+Panda at Ueno Zoo © Kanegen

-4 May 2019
+4 May 2025

 Event: Ueno Zoo - Free Admission Day